 Each model generated different predictions about the effect of outsourcing on remainers.
-The table below outlines these predictions.
+Table 1 outlines these predictions.

 In Section 7, I examine how each prediction matches the data.
 The results are most consistent with the predictions of the framework of union-mediated outsourcing.
 In the next section, I discuss the setting and data.